Termites in Wood: Signs, Damage & Prevention Tips

 Prevention Tips — How to Keep Termites Away

 The best way to protect your home is to prevent termites in wood from coming in the first place.
-Here are a few tips to keep termites in wood furniture and your home out:

-• Keep wood off the ground: Any wooden parts of your house (like deck posts, siding, or beams) should be elevated to avoid direct soil contact.
+• Keep wood off the ground: Any wooden parts of your house, like deck posts, siding, or beams, should be elevated to avoid direct soil contact.

 • Seal and treat exposed wood: Paint, stain, or use a wood sealant on exterior wood to create a barrier.